 3) Segmentation: persona and acquisition source

 Not all trials are equal.
 Break conversion rates by company size, role (admin vs. end user), ARR bucket, acquisition channel.
 PLG self-serve funnels commonly see product-qualified leads from in-app engagement convert 3–10x higher than marketing-sourced trials.
 One segment converts well?
 Double acquisition for that segment.
 Tailor flows for the lagging ones.
-On a closely related note, see our guide to bottom of funnel marketing.
+On a closely related note, see our bottom-of-funnel marketing guide.

 4) Onboarding and first 24–72 hours